Removing plastic for a cleaner future

 The Clean-Up Partners

-Through strategic partnerships we have created an incredibly like minded team with complementary skill sets.
+Through strategic partnerships we have created an incredibly like minded team with complement skill sets.
 This River Clean Up Project would not be possible without the continuous support and effort from our amazing partners striving to have an impact on this critical, global issue.

 If you or your organisation would like to show support or partner with our River Clean Up Project, please do not hesitate to reach out.